Click to open network menu

 - Low mobility

-- Lackluster ganks
+- Lackluster Ganks

 - Weak before level 6

 The first few minutes of the game can potentially be a bad time for you if you get invaded or your laners get outroamed for free, as Yorick doesn't really have much outplay potential until level 6 or even the first item powerspike.
-His lack of mobility also makes him an easy target to land skillshots on, meaning control mages or anything similar will be nigh impossible for you to gank.
+His lack of mobility also makes him an easy target to land skillshots on, meaning control mages or anything similar will be challenging for you to Gank.
 Also, his teamfighting is popularly bad, which limits you to relying on macro game decisions to win games rather than on the mindless chaos that normally happens in solo queue.

 Runes

-Conqueror: Towards the end of season 14, Yorick got a very important bugfix which involved ghouls and maiden correctly stacking Conqueror with each separate hit again.
-This translates into them being able to fully stack it even by themselves, and very quickly, which means that your damage output skyrockets with this rune.
-The extra sustain helps in extended fights as well.
+Conqueror: Towards the end of season 14, Yorick got a very important bugfix which involved ghouls and maiden correctly stacking this keystone with each separate hit once again.
+This translates into them being able to reach the limit of 12 stacks even by themselves, and very quickly, which means that your damage output skyrockets with this rune.
+The bonus healing while at full stacks comes in handy during extended fights too.

 Triumph: Simply the best in slot, as neither of the other two options are useful at all for Yorick.
+The burst of healing after a takedown can be a lifesaver in some fights, and the bonus 20 gold will stack nicely throughout the game to a decent amount overall.

 Rune shards: Attack Speed, Adaptive Force and scaling Health shards are the best for making your early game clears as quick and healthy as possible.
 While they provide little scaling value, it is better to compensate for your weak early game than to minmax late game stats when it comes to these.